Audacity88/Tono/docs/Checklist.md

   - SRS scheduling and data retrieval.
 - [ ] Conduct **integration testing** for:
   - ARKit and Core ML.
-  - Audio recording and SpeechSuper API.
+  - Audio recording and thefluent.me API.
 - [ ] Perform **UI testing** for:
   - Navigation between explore and practice modes.
   - Responsiveness on different screen sizes.